cotzo/loxone-smart-gateway/README.md

 | Configuration:EnablePrometheus | Enable or disable Prometheus metrics.
 Optional, default false |

-- Create a new Virtual Output in Loxone and set the correct address `http://<your-raspberry-pi-ip>:<container-port>`
+- Create a new Virtual Output in Loxone and set the correct address `http://<your-raspberry-pi-ip>:<container-port>`.
+Also set `Close connection after seding` to `on` and remove any data from the `Separator` field.
 - Generate a Philips hue API key.
 [This blog entry](https://www.sitebase.be/generate-phillips-hue-api-token/) describes how to do this
 - Create Virtual Outputs for each light you want to control.